6 Fun Places to Visit in Alabama

-USA Today named Montgomery, Alabama the #1 Best Historic City in the ‘Readers Choice Travel Awards’.
+USA Today named Montgomery, Alabama, the #1 Best Historic City in the ‘Readers Choice Travel Awards’.
 Montgomery offers a revitalized riverfront pedestrian area and a plethora of historical events.
-My favorite thing to do is to drive through the Historic Garden District and admire the antebellum homes and mansions.
-I picture myself sitting on one of the massive porches in a white rocking chair sipping a cold glass of iced tea.
+My favorite thing to do is to drive through the historic Garden District and admire the antebellum homes and mansions.
+I picture myself sitting on one of the massive porches in a white rocking chair, sipping a cold glass of iced tea.

 Mobile (pronounced Mob-EEL) is a historic city on the Gulf Coast with charming homes, pristine colleges & universities, and a thriving cultural scene.
 Carnival Cruise Lines made Mobile a port for sailing the Caribbean.
-Photogenic squares are abundant throughout this city, as well as interesting bridges and a beautiful skyline.
+Photogenic squares are abundant throughout this city, as well as picturesque bridges and a beautiful skyline.
 Also impressive is the list of concerts and cultural events that find their way to Mobile.
 I recommend Bayfest, a three-day festival with 125 live music acts.

 Mobile’s downtown square is a local favorite.
 I like to people watch around the square, which is busy with local traffic and playful squirrels.
 Be sure to browse the cool shops that adorn the brick sidewalks.

 For dinner, try Wintzell’s Oyster House, a Guy Fieri pick, and a Gulf Coast tradition since 1938.
 The oyster shucker is Instagram video-worthy.